Children's National Receives URAC Telehealth Accreditation

 Downloads

-Are you ready for URAC's Telehealth Accreditation? (click to download)
+Are you ready for URAC's Telehealth Accreditation?

-Telehealth & Telemedicine Accreditation
+Telehealth Accreditation Overview

 Telehealth programs had already begun gaining momentum, but with COVID-19, the practice of delivering medical care virtually escalated from infrequent possibility to daily reality.
 In this rapidly changing field, telehealth providers who achieve URAC accreditation are at the forefront of the change, prepared to meet the evolving challenges and to benefit from coming opportunities.

-Accreditation Puts You Ahead
+Telehealth Accreditation Puts Benefits

 Telehealth is everywhere in health care today, meeting consumer and payer demand or due to emergency medical necessity.
 Simply put, URAC’s telehealth accreditation program readies your organization to meet those demands and exceed industry standards.
-Benefits include:

 1. The ability to move faster and deliver quality care through development of a patient-centric playbook that integrates a common language and standardized processes, policies, and metrics throughout the entire organization